Skip to content

 upgradeMode: Supervised

 When an image change is detected in supervised mode, the operator sets status.phase: AwaitingApproval and records the upgrade context in status.lifecycle.upgrade.
-Approve the upgrade by annotating the CR:
+Approve the upgrade by annotating the CR with the recorded approval token:

 kubectl get superset my-superset -o jsonpath='{.status.lifecycle}'